schlopp96/PyLoadBar/README.md

 > _Not_ recommended.

-1. Download source code from the [PyLoadBar GitHub repo](https://github.com/schlopp96/PyLoadBar).

-2. Extract contents of the containing `**.zip` file to desired install location.
+1. Download source code `.zip` archive from the PyLoadBar GitHub [releases](https://github.com/schlopp96/PyLoadBar/releases/latest) page and extract contents to desired location.

+- OR:

+1. Clone repository with the git client of your preference with:

+   - `gh repo clone schlopp96/PyLoadBar`

-3. Navigate to directory containing extracted contents, and open said folder within a terminal.
+2. Navigate to directory containing extracted contents, and open said folder within a terminal.

-4. Enter `pip install -r requirements.txt` to install all dependencies for this package.
+3. Enter `pip install -r requirements.txt` to install all dependencies for this package.

-5. Finally, move the `"PyLoadBar-vx.x.x"` diretory to your global Python 3rd-party package installation directory to be able to import `PyLoadBar` like any other module:
+4. Finally, move the `"PyLoadBar-vx.x.x"` directory to your global Python 3rd-party package installation directory to be able to import `PyLoadBar` like any other module:

-   - `"path/to/python/Lib/site-packages/here"`
+   - `"~Python/Lib/site-packages/HERE"`

-6. Done!
+5. Done!

 ---